telefonicaid/fiware-orion/doc/manuals-ld/troe.md

 [initial.sql](../../database/sql/initial.sql), the [timescale-changelog_master.xml](../../database/timescale-changelog_master.xml) can be used to apply all changesets at once.
 If the db is already updated to a certain version, only the changelogs after that version should be used.

+> :warning: Be aware that the runtime of an update can be substantial(minutes to hours) when executing at a huge database.
+The existence of a an up-to-date
+> backup should be assured!

 ### Version history
 | Version | Description |
 | ----------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------- |